Abebabee/games/README.md

 ## How to Play

-Provide instructions on how to play each game in your app, including any rules or objectives.

 ### PopulationGuessr

 Pretty self explanatory, guess if the country on the right has higher or lower population than the country on the left.